 This watch is not equipped with a scratch-resistant sapphire crystal, instead it has a plastic crystal that scratches easily, but luckily any light surface scratches can be buffed out by a professional.
 It has a screw-down crown and a depth rating of up to 100m.

-This particular watch from KeepTheTime.com is a 3 million series which dates to around 1971.
+This particular watch from the KeepTheTime.com watch store is a 3 million series which dates to around 1971.
 It has been factory serviced by Rolex.